 Awards and Recognition

-In 2012, U.S. News & World Report ranked Children’s Neonatology program one of the best in the country.
+In 2017, U.S. News & World Report ranked Seattle Children's Neonatology Program #1 in the Northwest – and among the best in the nation.

 About Neonatology at Seattle Children’s

 We provide treatment and support to critically ill premature and full-term babies.

 Patients and families come to Seattle Children’s Level IV NICU (Neonatal Intensive Care Unit) from Washington, Alaska, Montana and Idaho.
 Babies may stay with us for just a few days, several weeks or sometimes even months.
 Here, we can provide specialized care that is not available where the baby was born.
 Our goal is to get you and your baby home – or back to a hospital close to home – as soon as it is safe.